Skip to main content

 Where to Learn More and Buy Japanese Trowels

-For a look at some of the “essential Japanese trowels”, visit Kyle Holzhueter’s most excellent Japanese Plastering website, or specifically, this page here.
-Kyle’s shop is brimming full of useful information pertaining to traditional and contemporary Japanese trowels.
-You can totally geek out trying to memorize the differences between a jigane trowel and a honyaki trowel, and remembering how to say “motokubi.”
+You can buy a wide variety of trowels from Kyle Holzhueter’s excellent Japanese Plastering website.
+Kyle’s shop is also full of useful information pertaining to traditional and contemporary Japanese trowels.
+You can geek out trying to memorize the differences between a jigane trowel and a honyaki trowel, and remembering how to say “motokubi.”
 He has the widest selection of high quality trowels available for sale anywhere (outside of a storefront in Japan, at least.)

 JapaneseTrowels.com is a stateside retailer for a quality selection of trowels from a great couple based in New Mexico.
 They’ve got excellent customer service and will happily answer any of your questions.